Government of Iran

-The Government of the Islamic Republic of Iran (نظام جمهوری اسلامی ایران), known simply as Nezam (نظام), is the ruling state and current political system in Iran, in power since the Iranian Revolution and fall of the Pahlavi dynasty in 1979.
+The Government of the Islamic Republic of Iran (نظام جمهوری اسلامی ایران) is the national government of Iran, which, per the Constitution of the Islamic Republic of Iran, is founded on the principles of Islamism.

-Its constitution, adopted by an ex post facto referendum, calls for separation of powers, with executive, legislative and judicial systems.
-The supreme leader of Iran is the country's head of state and commander-in-chief of the armed forces.
+Its constitution, adopted in 1979 by referendum, established a system combining elements of theocracy and republican governance.
+The constitution provides for separation of powers, among executive, legislative and judicial systems.
+The supreme leader of Iran serves as the country's head of state and commander-in-chief of the armed forces and holds ultimate authority over key state institutions, including the military, judiciary, and state broadcasting.

-It is currently one of the three governments using the title Islamic republic.
+It is currently one of the three governments using the title Islamic Republic.
+Iran operates as a unitary state.

 Creation

-Joint Tripartite Meeting of Iranian Government, 2 June 1987.
+Joint Tripartite meeting of Iranian government, 2 June 1987.
 Speaker of the Parliament Hashemi Rafsanjani (left), President Ali Khamenei (middle) and Head of Supreme Court Mousavi Ardebili (right).

+Throughout the middle of the 20th century, the Pahlavi regime introduced rapid secular modernization programs and aligned the country closely with Western powers.
+However, the royal government faced widespread domestic criticism from citizens angry about severe political restrictions, growing economic inequality, corruption, and the violent suppression of dissent by the secret police.
 The Islamic Republic of Iran was created shortly after the Islamic Revolution.
 The first major demonstrations with the intent to overthrow the Shah Mohammad Reza Pahlavi began in January 1978, with a new, Islam-based, theocratic Constitution being approved in December 1979, ending the monarchy.
 The Shah left Iran for exile in January 1979 after large strikes and demonstrations against him and his regime paralyzed the country.
 Ayatollah Khomeini would return in February of the same year after a long period of exile, greeted in the capital of Tehran by several million Iranians.
 The final collapse of the Pahlavi dynasty occurred shortly after on 11 February when Iran's military declared itself officially "neutral" after guerrillas and rebel troops overwhelmed forces loyal to the Shah in street fights throughout the country.

 After the victory of the Islamic Revolution, a referendum was held by Interim Government of Iran on the 30 and 31 March 1979 (10 and 11 Farvardin 1358), asking people to vote either Yes or No to an Islamic Republic.
 The results of the referendum were announced soon after by Ayatollah Khomeini on 2 April 1979, with 98.2 percent of the Iranian citizens voting in favor of an Islamic Republic.